 With our blog goal of being a credible source of information, it is important to support data, research claims and other key information.
 This can be done with hyperlinking your content to its online source.

-While we do encourage links to outside blogs and websites that supports the content or issue being discussed, we aim to keep our blog free from promotional or advertorial type content.
+While we do encourage links to outside blogs and websites that support the content or issue being discussed, guest posts may not be advertorial in nature. (*If you are interested in advertising with us, please scroll down to the Sponsored Content section of this page).
 Please keep the following in mind:

 - Guest bloggers from charities and nonprofits can link to your organization’s website in your author bio and, if relevant, in the body of the post.